joelibaceta/hacktoberfest-training-2019/README.md

 # Welcome to HacktoberFest 2019!

+> This initiative was banned by Hacktoberfestm apparently novice contributions are no longer accepted at the event  :cop: :bow:

 If this is your first Hacktoberfest I invite you to participate by sending a PR to this repo, the objective is to add your name to this repo and solve a small survey.

 How to contribute: